includeheart/python-adventure/README.md

 ## Notes
 - Movement: Typical directions are `north`, `south`, `east`, `west`, plus `up`/`down` for stairs.
 - The `look` command provides a different description when a room currently contains an item.
 - The `key` is collectible; it’s a hook for future features (e.g., unlocking a chest in the basement).
+In fact, if you have the key in the basement, you can unlock the chest to obtain the potion.

 ## Ideas to extend (later)
 - Locked containers/doors that use the key